matthewbrake/ocr-bill-v3/README.md

 The AI Bill Analyzer is a modern web application designed to simplify understanding and managing utility bills.
 Users can upload an image of a bill or use their device's camera to capture one.
 The application then leverages a powerful multimodal AI model to perform Optical Character Recognition (OCR) and data extraction, presenting the information in a structured, editable, and visual format.

-This project is built with React, TypeScript, and Tailwind CSS, and supports multiple AI backends including Google Gemini, local Ollama models, and OpenAI.
+This project is built with React, TypeScript, and Tailwind CSS.
+It is highly resilient, able to gracefully handle inconsistent AI model outputs, and supports multiple AI backends including Google Gemini, local Ollama models, and OpenAI.

 ## 2. Key Features